Cray-HPE/docs-csm/operations/system_management_health/Grok-Exporter_Error.md

 The root file system on master is at more than 80% but keeps hitting the threshold to raise `NodeHasDiskPressure`(85%) which causes the node to then attempt to reclaim ephemeral-storage.

-Increase/clean root filesystem and delete the grok exporter pod as below:
+Increase/clean the root filesystem and delete the grok exporter pod as follows:

 ```bash
 kubectl delete pod -l app=grok-exporter -n sysmgmt-health